yoshito-n-students/radial_menu_ros/README.md

 #### <u>Parameters</u>
 **~allow_multi_selection** (bool, default: false)
-* If true, current selected items will be deselected when a new item is selected
+* If false, current selected items will be deselected when a new item is selected

 **~deselect_on_opening** (bool, default: false)
 * If true, current selected items will be deselected when opening the menu